FAIRMetrics/Metrics/README.md

-# FAIR Maturity Indicators
+# FAIR Maturity Indicators and Tools
-Tools to assess the FAIRness of a digital resource.
+Resources and guidelines to assess the FAIRness of a digital resource.

 The folder ['MaturityIndicators'](https://github.com/FAIRMetrics/Metrics/tree/master/MaturityIndicators) contains the text (as MarkDown) for the:
 * Generation-1 (Gen1) questionnaire-style Maturity Indicator tests